 For the specific match format for your game, please consult the specific HSEL rules page for your game.

-The queue system is a matchmaking tool used for Training Grounds, Major preseason & regular seasons, Premier qualifiers, and any additional specified event/stage described in a tournament's overview.
+The queue system is a matchmaking tool used for Intramurals, Major pre/regular seasons, Premier qualifiers, and any additional specified event/stage described in a tournament's overview.

-Read about the queue system here: QUEUE SYSTEM 101
+Read about how the queue system works here: QUEUE SYSTEM 101

 2. General Tournament Rules

 All participants are expected to know and uphold the rules while associated with the High School Esports League.
-Participants will not receive refunds or compensation for their inability to play as a result of incurring a penalty due to a violation of High School Esports League rules and regulations.
-Participation in official tournaments constitutes acceptance of these rules.
+Participants will not receive refunds or compensation for their inability to play as a result of incurring a penalty due to a violation of HSEL rules and regulations.
+Participation in any event constitutes acceptance of these rules.

 2.2 Administration List